Jerry Jones Video: Newly Emerged Footage Shows Dallas Cowboys Owner Making Racially Charged Remarks

 Jerry Jones is embroiled in new controversy after video emerged showing the Dallas Cowboys owner making racially charged remarks.

 The video surfaced this week and spread quickly around the internet, showing Jones offering a message to a fan in video show in the lobby of the Warwick Melrose Hotel in Dallas.
-The video, which was obtained by The Blast, showed Jones sending a message to a bride-to-be named Jennifer.
+The video, which was obtained by the Blast, showed Jones sending a message to a bride-to-be named Jennifer.

 “Jennifer, congratulations on the wedding,” Jones said.
 “Now you know he’s with a black girl tonight, don’t you?”